bdefore/universal-redux/README.md

 ### Known Issues

-- There is no way currently to change the api prefix, which is hard coded to 'api'
 - An extra resolve exists for `node_modules/redux-universal-test/node_modules`.
 This may not be a correct assumption.
 - Extending the functionality of `src/client` is currently difficult without forking.